stevehjohn/FightingFantasy/README.md

 - Weird luck login in location 39.
 - Visit if not visited.
 Location 40.
 - Knowledge - see Summon Sea Dragon in 47.
 Might be able to just make knowledge an item.
 See Item 9.
+- Automatically pick up items.
+Location 54, black pearls.
+Also, take item when making a choice.
 - Lose random stamina points.
 See location 183.
 - Temporary loss of points.
 See location 183.
 - Die if stamina == 0.